California Beaches: Laguna’s Victoria Beach

 Regardless of the Pirate Tower’s history, this is a beautiful stretch of beach, featuring not just this, but some awesome rock cliffs, white sandy beaches, and a nice little reflecting pool that fills at high tide.

-Getting to Victoria Beach can be extremely difficult.
-From Pacific Coast Highway, it’s off of Victoria Dr. and only accessible via a narrow, unmarked set of stairs (public access to beaches is required, but I suspect the wealthy residents of Laguna Beach lobby to make that access as difficult to find and uninviting as possible) as the road winds around.
-You can see the stairs on Google Earth here.
-The best way to access Victoria Beach is to turn onto Nyes Place (on the other side of the PCH) and find some free parking up and around the hill.
-It’s about a 10 minute walk from there down to Victoria Beach, but you’re unlikely to find parking closer, and if you park in a NO PARKING residential area, you will be towed.
+Getting to Victoria Beach can be tricky.
+From Pacific Coast Highway, it’s off of Victoria Drive.
+There are two ways to access the beach; first, via a narrow, unmarked set of stairs (public access to beaches is required, but I suspect the wealthy residents of Laguna Beach lobby to make that access as difficult to find and uninviting as possible) as the road winds around.
+You can see the stairs on Google Street here.

-Your Thoughts…
+Your Thoughts

 Have you been to Victoria Beach?
 What do you think of it?
 Have another favorite secluded beach in Southern California?
 Interested in finding this pirate beach?
 Have any questions or other thoughts?
 Please share below in the comments!